Skip to content

 • Single NOT EXISTS query against information_schema.statistics filtered on INDEX_NAME = 'PRIMARY' to find InnoDB base tables without a user-defined PRIMARY KEY

-• count(*) against information_schema.tables for the total base-table count emitted as perfdata
+• Query against information_schema.tables listing every base table in the user schemas, counted for the total emitted as perfdata

 • Logic for the "no indexes" check taken from MySQLTuner:mysql_tables() and verified in sync with MySQLTuner.
 The InnoDB-without-PRIMARY KEY check is a Linuxfabrik addition